 - (a) Permit review.
-Review all development permits to determine that: - (1) The permit requirements of this chapter have been satisfied; - (2) All other required state and federal permits have been obtained; - (3) The site is reasonably safe from flooding; and - (4) The proposed development does not adversely affect the carrying capacity of areas where base flood elevations have been determined but a floodway has not been designated.
-For purposes of this chapter, "adversely affects" means that the cumulative effect of the proposed development when combined with all other existing and anticipated development will increase the water surface elevation of the base flood more than one foot at any point. - (5) The project is consistent with the findings required by Government Code 65302.9, see Section 8-2.306(ae). - (b) Review and use of any other base flood data.
+Review all development permits to determine that: - (1) The permit requirements of this chapter have been satisfied; - (2) All other required state and federal permits have been obtained; - (3) The site is reasonably safe from flooding; - (4) The proposed development does not adversely affect the carrying capacity of areas where base flood elevations have been determined but a floodway has not been designated.
+For purposes of this chapter, "adversely affects" means that the cumulative effect of the proposed development when combined with all other existing and anticipated development will increase the water surface elevation of the base flood more than one foot at any point; and - (5) All Letters of Map Revision (LOMR's) for flood control projects are approved prior to the issuance of building permits.
+Building Permits must not be issued based on Conditional Letters of Map Revision (CLOMR's).
+Approved CLOMR's allow construction of the proposed flood control project and land preparation as specified in the "start of construction" definition. - (b) Development of substantial improvement and substantial damage procedures. - (1) Using FEMA publication FEMA 213, "Answers to Questions About Substantially Damaged Buildings," develop detailed procedures for identifying and administering requirements for substantial improvement and substantial damage, to include defining "Market Value."

+- (2) Assure procedures are coordinated with other departments/divisions and implemented by community staff. - (c) Review, use, and development of any other base flood data.
 When base flood elevation data has not been provided in accordance with Section 8-4.302 the Floodplain Administrator shall obtain, review, and reasonably utilize any base flood elevation and floodway data available from a federal or state agency, or other source, in order to administer Article 5 of this Chapter.
-Any such information shall be submitted to the Planning Commission for adoption. - (c) Notification of other agencies.
-Whenever a watercourse is to be altered or relocated. - (1) Notify adjacent communities and the California Department of Water Resources prior to such alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administration, Federal Emergency Management Agency; and - (2) Assure that the flood carrying capacity of the altered or relocated portion of said watercourse is maintained. - (d) Documentation of floodplain development.
-Obtain and maintain for public inspection and make available as needed for the following: - (1) The certification required in Section 8-4.501(c)(1) (floor elevations);